Rolling Stone’s Top 20 Sci-Fi Films of the 21st Century

 If Cloverfield made it, Chronicle should have been here and higher.
 Easily better than Looper or Donnie Darko, maybe they didn’t add it because it’s almost a superhero film but its a white-knuckle ride through and through.

 Also missing are Another Earth and Troll Hunter, though the latter might be considered fantasy.
 My guess is Rise of the Planet of the Apes didn’t make it because this a non-franchise list, but I wonder if 28 Day Later is too much of a straight horror movie to make the cut?
 I would probably keep War of the Worlds off because of the sappy ending and also The Island because we shouldn’t reward Michael Bay, even for good movies.

-Posted on June 2, 2014, in movies and tagged attack the block, children of men, cloverfield, district 9, donnie darko, gravity, inception, looper, minority report, monsters, moon, primer, reign of fire, rolling stone, science fiction, scifi, serenity, sunshine, the her, the host, the worlds end, under the skin, wall e.
+Posted on June 2, 2014, in movie review, movies and tagged attack the block, children of men, cloverfield, district 9, donnie darko, gravity, inception, looper, minority report, monsters, moon, primer, reign of fire, rolling stone, science fiction, scifi, serenity, sunshine, the her, the host, the worlds end, under the skin, wall e.
 Bookmark the permalink.
 Leave a comment.